The Four Squatters

 The Four Squatters is a 3072 m mountain in British Columbia, Canada.

 Description

 The Four Squatters is located in the Purcell Mountains, southwest of Bugaboo Provincial Park, and southeast of the confluence of East Creek and Duncan River.
 Precipitation runoff from The Four Squatters drains into East and Howser creeks, which are both tributaries of the Duncan River.
-The Four Squatters is more notable for its steep rise above local terrain than for its absolute elevation as topographic relief is significant with the summit rising nearly 2,500 meters (8,200 ft) above Duncan Lake in 8 km.
+The Four Squatters is more notable for its steep rise above local terrain than for its absolute elevation as topographic relief is significant with the summit rising nearly 2500 m above Duncan Lake in 8 km.
 The nearest higher neighbor is line parent Howser Peak, 13 km to the northeast.

 History

 The landform's name was applied in 1910 by Canadian surveyor Arthur Oliver Wheeler, and the mountain's toponym was officially adopted on June 9, 1960, by the Geographical Names Board of Canada.
 In the 1970s, guidebook author Robert Kruszyna applied unofficial names to the four separate highpoints: Aloof (3,069 m), Humble (3,002 m), Reposing (3,002 m), and Crouching (2,972 m).